Dhalsim: In video games

-Character design

-Dhalsim is often depicted as having pupil-less eyes.
-His build is that of a normal man who exercises and weight trains regularly, except for the fact that his abdomen and waist appear out of proportion and emaciated.
-He wears torn saffron shorts as his only attire, along with matching wrist and ankle bands and a necklace of shrunken human skulls.
-He has three colored stripes adorning his head, and in the Street Fighter Alpha series, he wears a turban that he removes before battle.
-In Street Fighter V, Dhalsim appears much older, having grown a full beard, and now retains the turban on his head during battle.
+Gameplay

 His fighting style is a Yoga-based style, in which Dhalsim can stretch his arms, legs, abdomen and even his neck to great lengths making him a decent long-range hand-to-hand fighter.
 He also uses many fire-based attacks such as Yoga Fire, Yoga Flame and Yoga Blast, the latter being an anti-air technique.
 His super move in the Street Fighter EX, Cross Over and later Alpha Series was the Yoga Inferno, which was a multi-hitting flamethrower-style attack that could be directed manually.
 Dhalsim also uses a teleportation technique known as the Yoga Teleport.
 In Street Fighter EX3, he gains a tag-team super move when paired with Blanka.
 In Street Fighter IV he uses the ultra combo move Yoga Catastrophe, as a large fireball which slowly moves toward and deals multi-damage on impact on any opponent, before using a super Yoga Inferno.

+According to Akiman, Dhalsim's gameplay was meant to tie into the idea of India being "mysterious", and make them feel like totally normal activities within the "mysteries of Yoga."